 “…the murder of sergeant Parry was probably the first murder that could be brought home to the offenders Gilbert and Hall…”

 As the coach approached a hill four miles outside Jugiong, the coach driver signalled to O’Neill and Parry, who rode up to the coach and saw what the others had – about forty people being held at gunpoint by three heavily armed men ranged at the top of the hill, who, when they saw the police, thinking there were “only two of them”, deliberately bore down on them in a determined attack, shooting with intent to kill.

-As Hall and Dunn engaged O’Neill he fought it out with them, even striking a blow to Hall’s head with the butt of his carbine, while Gilbert took on Parry.
 O’Neill was one of the best police officers in the force with an unprecedented reputation and his preparations for an attack had been well above and beyond the usual, but by the end of the afternoon, Sgt Parry had been shot dead, constable Roche had fled into the bush with the arms and ammunition and O’Neill had been forced to surrender, with Hall and Dunn on either side of him holding their guns at his head.

 Although never made public, much more was also revealed and with the true details of the Colonial Secretary’s private inquiry related for the first time in The O’Neills of Queanbeyan, finally, what really happened at Jugiong and what it meant for bushranging history can be examined.

-With the aid of documents from the Colonial Secretary’s files never before discussed in public and much other research, the raid at Jugiong is described in The O’Neills of Queanbeyan in a level of detail never before covered in Australian history as are the events that led to O’Neill’s dismissal from the force in March, 1866, albeit with his name intact, the beleaguered man of substance having emerged from one of the biggest legal scandals of the time, his removal due neither to the Jugiong raid nor misconduct on his part.
+With the aid of documents from the Colonial Secretary’s files never before made public and much other research, the raid at Jugiong is described in The O’Neills of Queanbeyan in a level of detail never before covered in Australian history, as is the career of a police officer once described as being among only a few worthy of the name.

 By the early 1900s, the truth surrounding Ben Hall and his gang had been superseded by myth and total concoction, as had the reputation of the New South Wales police, the folklore surrounding bushranging having assumed such proportions as to make exposure, discussion and analysis of real events difficult for even the best of historians.